bahrus/p-et-alia/README.md

  <p-u on="click" to="/myTree" prop="toggledNode" val="target.node"></p-u>
 ```

+An alternative to the to property/attribute is the property/attribute toClosest/to-closest, which uses the [closest](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest) function to find the single element to pass the value to.

 Unlike p-d, p-u doesn't worry about DOM nodes getting created after any passing of data takes place.
 If you are using p-u to pass data to previous siblings, or parents of the p-u element, or previous siblings of the parent, etc, then it is quite likely that the DOM element will already have been created, as a natural result of how the browser, and frameworks, typically render DOM.
 If, however, you choose to target DOM elements out of this range, it's more of a crapshoot, and do so at your own risk.